zulucmd/zulu/shell_completions.md

 ## PowerShell completions

-Cobra supports native PowerShell completions generated from the root `cobra.Command`.
+Zulu supports native PowerShell completions generated from the root `zulu.Command`.
 You can use the `command.GenPowerShellCompletion()` or `command.GenPowerShellCompletionFile()` functions.
 To include descriptions use `command.GenPowerShellCompletionWithDesc()` and `command.GenPowerShellCompletionFileWithDesc()`.
-Cobra will provide the description automatically based on usage information.
+Zulu will provide the description automatically based on usage information.
 You can choose to make this option configurable by your users.

 The script is designed to support all three PowerShell completion modes: